rwhitt2049/trouve/docs/tips_and_tricks.rst

 Tips and Tricks
 ===============

-Here are some recipes to effectively use Trouver to it's full potential.
+Here are some recipes to effectively use Trouve to it's full potential.

 .. testsetup:: *

     import numpy as np
     import pandas as pd
+    from trouve import find_events
-    from trouver import find_events, debounce, merge_overlap, offset_events
+    from trouve.transformations import *

 Curry Your Sample Period
 ------------------------